 Strong quakes prompt tsunami warnings along Japan's western coast

-TOKYO — Japan issued tsunami alerts and told people to evacuate seaside areas after a series of strong quakes on its western coastline Monday.
+TOKYO — Japan issued tsunami alerts and ordered evacuations following a series of earthquakes on Monday that started a fire and trapped people under rubble on the west coast of its main island.

-The Japan Meterological Agency reported quakes off the coast of Ishikawa and nearby prefectures shortly after 4 p.m., one of them with a preliminary magnitude of 7.6.
+The Japan Meterological Agency reported more than a dozen quakes off the coast of Ishikawa and nearby prefectures shortly after 4 p.m., one of them with a preliminary magnitude of 7.6.

-It issued a major tsunami warning for Ishikawa and lower-level tsunami warnings or advisories for the rest of the western coast of Japan's main island of Honshu.
+The agency issued a major tsunami warning for Ishikawa and lower-level tsunami warnings or advisories for the rest of the western coast of the island of Honshu, as well as the northernmost of its main islands, Hokkaido.

 Japanese public broadcaster NHK TV warned torrents of water could reach as high as 5 meters (16.5 feet) and urged people to flee to high land or the top of a nearby building as quickly as possible.

-NHK said the tsunami waves could keep returning, and warnings were continuing to be aired more than two hours after the initial alert.
+NHK said the tsunami waves could keep returning, and warnings were continuing to be aired hours after the initial alert.
 Several aftershocks also rocked the region.

-Government spokesman Yoshimasa Hayashi told reporters that nuclear plants in the area had not reported any irregularities.
-But he said it was critical for people in coastal areas to get away from the oncoming tsunami.
+Government spokesman Yoshimasa Hayashi said it was critical for people in coastal areas to get away from the oncoming tsunami.

 "Every minute counts.
 Please evacuate to a safe area immediately," he said.

-A tsunami of about 3 meters (about 10 feet) high was expected to hit Niigata and other prefectures on the western coast of Japan.
-Smaller tsunami waves were already confirmed to have reached the coastline, according to NHK.
+A tsunami of about 3 meters (about 10 feet) high was expected to hit Niigata and other prefectures on the western coast of Japan, and the waves were confirmed to have reached parts of the coastline.

-The earthquakes themselves also caused damage.
-Japanese news footage showed reddish smoke spewing from an area in Wajima city, Ishikawa Prefecture, noting there could be a fire there.
-Details were not immediately available.

-A house had crumbled in another area, and a search was underway to see if people were trapped in the rubble.
+At least six homes were damaged by the quakes, with people trapped inside.
+A fire has broken out in Wajima city, Ishikawa Prefecture, and electricity is out for more than 30,000 households, Hayashi said.

+He said no reports of deaths or injuries had been confirmed, saying the situation was still unclear.
+Japan's military was taking part in the rescue efforts, he said.

 The Meteorological Agency said in a nationally broadcast news conference that more major quakes could hit the area over the next week, especially in the next two or three days.

+Takashi Wakabayashi, a worker at a convenience store in Ishikawa Prefecture, said some items had tumbled from the shelves, but the biggest problem was the huge crowd of people who had shown up to stock up on bottled water, rice balls and bread.

+"We have customers at three times the level of usual," he said.

-Tsunami warnings were also issued for Japan's northernmost main island of Hokkaido and for parts of North Korea and Russia.
+Tsunami warnings were also issued for parts of North Korea and Russia.
 Russian officials issued a tsunami alert for the island of Sakhalin, warning that areas across the island's west coast could be affected by the waves.

 In nearby South Korea, the weather agency urged residents in some eastern coastal towns to watch for possible changes in sea levels.
 Tsunami waves that hit later later can be bigger than the initial ones.